-Tourism development will be supported in the following locations, subject to there being no adverse effects on the integrity of sites of international nature conservation importance and to other Local Plan policies:

-- Southport Seafront and Southport Central Area

-- Crosby Coastal Park

-- Aintree Racecourse

-- Adjacent to the Leeds and Liverpool Canal.
+- 1. Tourism development will be supported in the following locations as shown on the Policies Map, subject to there being no adverse effects on the integrity of sites of international nature conservation importance, other natural and heritage assets, or other Local Plan policies: - a.
+Southport Seafront and Southport Central Area - b.
+Crosby Coastal Park - c.
+Aintree Racecourse - d.
+Adjacent to the Leeds and Liverpool Canal.